 Individual participation in faculty research projects.

 Gender-related language variation; current research on gender-specific linguistic forms and usage in the United States and other language communities; introduction to relevant principles of linguistic theory and analysis.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 Introduction to the study of human language: sounds and their contrasts and variation, words and meaningful subunits, sentence structure, historical change.